livingstonlarus/livingstonlarus.github.io/otobotto/otobotto-paper-draft.md

 In the second generation, task-specific autonomous coding agents have emerged.
 Sourcegraph's Enterprise AI agents [29] demonstrate success in enterprise environments for specific tasks like test generation, code review, and dependency updates.
 Quinn Slack, Sourcegraph CEO, distinguishes these "horizontal agents" (focused on specific tasks) from "vertical agents" (attempting end-to-end development), noting that horizontal approaches have proven more practical in enterprise settings.
 These systems excel at well-defined, repetitive tasks but lack the broader context awareness needed for comprehensive development.
 Specific examples include agents for automated test execution [37] and dependency installation [38].

 The third generation attempts greater autonomy through multi-agent systems and specialized frameworks.
 Leading examples include Devin AI from Cognition, CodiumAI's Codiumate, and SuperAGI's SuperCoder 2.0 [27].
 These systems aim to handle more complex tasks and maintain longer-term context.
-Agent frameworks like E2B with AgentKit [28] and AutoGen [11] enable the creation of customized coding agents with specialized tools for filesystem operations, terminal commands, and code execution.
+Agent frameworks like E2B with AgentKit [28] and AutoGen [45] enable the creation of customized coding agents with specialized tools for filesystem operations, terminal commands, and code execution.

+Wu et al.'s AutoGen framework is particularly notable for enabling multi-agent conversational patterns that allow LLM-based agents to converse with each other to accomplish tasks [45].
+This approach has shown effectiveness across various domains including mathematics, coding, and question answering, demonstrating the potential of collaborative agent interactions.
+Similarly, Tang et al.'s AutoAgent framework proposes a fully-automated, zero-code approach that enables the creation and deployment of LLM agents using natural language alone [46], potentially broadening accessibility to non-programmers.

 SuperAGI identifies the "Last Mile Problem" as a key challenge, requiring AI agents to iterate through multiple stages of planning, development, and debugging to achieve working solutions.
-Recent research explores using reinforcement learning to improve LLM reasoning for software engineering tasks [32] and applying LLMs to automate aspects of penetration testing [33].
+Recent research explores using reinforcement learning to improve LLM reasoning for software engineering tasks [32], applying LLMs to automate aspects of penetration testing [33], and developing neurobiologically-inspired systems that emulate human cognitive development for code generation [47].

 Multi-agent AI systems distribute tasks among specialized components, theoretically enabling more complex problem-solving than single-agent approaches.
 AutoGPT [11] and BabyAGI [12] demonstrated the potential of autonomous agents to perform sequential tasks without direct human intervention, while systems like LangChain [13] and CrewAI [14] provide frameworks for coordinating multiple LLM-based agents.
 However, as Randy Zhang from Cisco Systems notes, even simple multi-agent conversations encounter technical limitations where "token consumption compounds exponentially, not linearly" [30], forcing most implementations to avoid true multi-agent coordination.
 Research is also exploring how to best structure human-AI collaboration in software teams [39].